Lele Pons Flashes Derriere In Black Bodysuit With Sheer Cover

-Lele Pons added another smoking hot photo to her feed while clad in a black bodysuit with a sheer cover on top.
+Lele Pons added another smoking-hot photo to her feed while clad in a black bodysuit with a sheer cover on top.
 The latest upload to the model’s Instagram contained three sexy images, which she told fans were throwbacks.
-Pons shared that she is contemplating going back to the hairstyle pictured, seeming to seek the advice of her 40 million-plus followers.
+Pons shared that she is contemplating going back to the hairstyle in the picture, seeming to seek the advice of her 40 million-plus followers.

 The first photo from the Friday post showed the YouTuber posing with her back to the camera.
-She appeared to be inside in a well-lit bedroom, though it isn’t exactly clear where the photoshoot took place.
+She appeared to be inside a well-lit bedroom, though it isn’t exactly clear where the photoshoot took place.
 Sunlight hit the wall at Pons’ back, reflecting into the camera and brightening up the shot.
 She looked spectacular in a tight black bodysuit that did a great job of showing off her beautiful curves.

-The sexy number tucked into her pert derriere, showcasing her flawless backside.
-The top of the outfit had spaghetti straps, complete with metal clasps.
+The back of the sexy number flaunted into her pert derriere.
+The top had spaghetti straps, complete with metal clasps.
 She added a sheer black cover-up that was adorned with beaded flowers.
 The detailing on the piece was intricate, covering her in all the right places.
-She wore her long, blond locks crimped in the middle while the bottoms of her tresses fell to her mid-back.
+She wore her long, blond locks crimped in the middle with the bottoms of her tresses falling to her mid-back.

 The cutie opted to go jewelry-free but added glam with a gorgeous application of makeup on her face that included blush on both her cheeks, light eye shadow, and vibrant red lipstick.
 The Venezuelan hottie expertly contoured her nose while highlighting her beautiful features.

 The next image showed the 23-year-old standing in profile, offering a better glimpse of her fit thighs.

 Finally, the last photo in the batch included an up-close shot of the babe.
 She appeared front and center, looking into the camera with an open-mouth stare.
 The internet celebrity ditched the sheer black top, opting for a neutral white sweater instead.
 Her striking application of makeup was on display once again, much to the delight of her fans.